benjaminvinicky/Git-Rebase/rebase-experiments/Rebase_Experiment.md

 \*\***_Do not rebase between shared branches_**\*\*

 Editing the history of any shared branch will almost always cause problems for contributors.
+Always put your changes on top.

+Consider the scenario where someone rebases a shared branch.
 When someone else pulls for the new history, git does a discrete merge for the remote and local histories.
 When they push, repeated merges end up in the remote history.
 From then on, any other contributor that pulls and pushes will be creating more discrete merge commits in the history.

 _When history has been altered on a shared branch,_ `$ git pull --rebase` _can be used in place of git pull to resolve conflicts of history and avoid extra merge commits_.